christopheralcock/CV/README.md

 #### Communication

-I’ve an English degree and used to write music reviews for various websites, and retain an ability to sum things up effectively yet thoroughly.
+I have an English degree and used to write music reviews for various websites.
+This has given me the ability to sum things up efficiently, yet thoroughly.

 My [Medium profile from my time at Makers](https://medium.com/@christopheralcock) demonstrates this fairly well.